-- 1. Official transcripts from all colleges attended. - 2.
-A written statement of applicant's educational goals/research interests/ program expectations. - 3.
-Clinical experience and a résumé or curriculum vitae.
+- 1. Official transcripts from all colleges attended. - A written statement of applicant's educational goals/research interests/ program expectations. - Clinical experience and a résumé or curriculum vitae.
 Professional accomplishments and work experience will be considered if cumulative GPA is lower than 3.00. - 4.
-International students whose native language is not English must also submit TOEFL scores. - 5.
-A current Registered Respiratory Therapist (RRT) credential. - 6.
-An active state license (if applicable) in good standing or eligible to practice by the government or equivalent. - 7.
-Clinical experience not less than 2 years is preferred, but more recent graduates are welcome to apply and will be considered based on evidence of the following: Excellent academic record (i.e., greater than 3.5 cumulative GPA for undergraduate Respiratory Care coursework, exceptional research background, work experience of less than 2 years in an innovative or unconventional RT role). - 8.
+A current Registered Respiratory Therapist (RRT) credential. - 5.
+An active state license (if applicable) in good standing or eligible to practice by the government or equivalent. - 6.
+Clinical experience not less than 2 years is preferred, but more recent graduates are welcome to apply and will be considered based on evidence of the following: Excellent academic record (i.e., greater than 3.5 cumulative GPA for undergraduate Respiratory Care coursework, exceptional research background, work experience of less than 2 years in an innovative or unconventional RT role). - 7.
 Two letters of recommendation.
 One (1) letter must be sent by a previous instructor and one (1) from a supervisor.
 Recommendations from relatives, friends or colleagues will not be accepted.
 If it has been more than six (6) years since the student last worked with the selected instructor, this recommendation requirement can be replaced with a letter from a second supervisor.
 If a candidate does not have professional work experience, the requirement of a supervisory recommendation letter may be replaced with a recommendation from a second instructor.